News and Events

 Robotics engineers play a crucial role in designing and developing robots that can perform tasks that would otherwise be difficult, dangerous, or impossible for humans to perform.
 From manufacturing to healthcare, space exploration, transportation, and military robotics programs, the demand for robotics engineers continues to grow as technology advances.

-Pursuing a career in robotics engineering requires strong technical skills, problem-solving abilities, creativity, and a passion for innovation.
+Pursuing a robotics engineering career requires strong technical skills, problem-solving abilities, creativity, and a passion for innovation.
 If you are interested in designing and developing robots that can change the world, a career in robotics engineering may be the right path for you.

 The Manufacturing industry is in major need of skilled robotics workers, including robotics technicians, robot specialists, and robot integrators.
 So what are you waiting for?
 Get started and find the program for you!